Skip to content

 LSAs vs standard search ads for insurance agents

-Factor Local Service Ads Standard search ads
+Factor Local Services Ads Standard search ads

 Pricing model Per qualifying lead Per click